ProgramGrader/terraform-aws-deploy-authenticated-api-gateway/README.md

 ## Introduction
-In this repo you'll find an example to guide you on how to use this module
+In this repo you'll find an implementation of a token based lambda authorizer (which needs to be deployed before the authenticated api gateway) and an example demoing the use case of this module

 ## Vars